Surya1824/E-Commers-MicroService-Syste-/README.md

 This project is a modular, production-style **e-commerce backend** built using Spring Boot and Spring Cloud.
 It follows the **microservices architecture** to ensure scalability, maintainability, and clear separation of concerns.

-> ✅ Actively being developed | 📌 Microservices structure | 💼 Resume-friendly showcase
+> ✅ Actively being developed | 📌 Microservices structure

 ---